usmanashrf/batch63-cloud-native-modern-python-classwork/07-tuples_dictionaries/07a-list_comprehension/readme.md

 ## What is List Comprehension?

 List comprehension is a concise way to create lists in Python.
-It allows we to generate a new list by applying an expression to each item in an existing iterable (such as a list, tuple, or range) and optionally applying a condition to filter the items.
+It allows us to generate a new list by applying an expression to each item in an existing iterable (such as a list, tuple, or range) and optionally applying a condition to filter the items.

 ## Why Do We Need List Comprehensions?